 Fun ideas for a 3-day microgap in South Downs National Park, England

 I am so over the moon that I’ve had the chance to see so many beautiful corners of England in the last 6 months as part of my partnership with Visit England on their #MyMicrogap campaign.
 The final microgap I went on last week in the South Downs was no exception.
-(If you have no idea what i’m going on about, you can read more about microgaps and what they involve here).

-If you’ve been following the adventures on here or over on Instagram @wheresmollie – then I really hope you’ve enjoyed it as much as I have.
+If you’ve been following the adventures on here or over on Instagram @wheresmollie, then I really hope you’ve enjoyed it as much as I have.

-Enough of the sad goodbyes, it’s time to say hello and get stuck in to the next microgap destination in West Sussex, England…
+Enough of the sad goodbyes.
+It’s time to say hello and get stuck in to the next microgap destination in West Sussex, England…

 SOUTH DOWNS NATIONAL PARK